bloominstituteoftechnology/iOS9-iOS12-Demo-Day/README.md

 We have ~12 teams presenting today — please practice your presentation with a timer (as a team), and make sure you fit within the time limit.

 Plan on having one person present the slides and live demo.
 Please practice your presentation in front of a mirror or with your team 2-5 times.
-Have the app running and visible in QuickTime so you can quickly transition between slides and live demo.
+Have the app running and visible (Simulator or QuickTime) so you can quickly transition between slides and live demo.

 * App Name / Team Slide (30 seconds)
 * Elevator Pitch Slide (30 seconds)